Free 60-Day Trial

 Stream data types can be numbers, dates and times, text, booleans (yes,no), longitude, latitude or elevation.
 Each Stream can have time filters, constraints, gap filling methods, a unit and other items applied to its feed data as it is uploaded.
 Stream data can be uploaded via the GroveStreams' API or a stream can be defined as a derived stream.
 It is not required for a component to upload all of its streams at the same time with the exception of mobile components.
 Mobile components are required to upload their longitude and latitude streams at the same time.

-A component is a "thing" that is also a container for a group of streams and events that share a similar location.
-For example, a component might be a sensor that monitors temperature and humidity.
-Temperature would be one stream and humidity would be another stream.
-If the sensor were mobile, its component could also have latitude and longitude streams that record the location of the sensor component over time.
+A component is a "thing" that is also a container for a group of streams and events that share a similar context.
+For example, a component might be an energy meter that monitors voltage and power.
+Voltage would be one stream and power would be another stream.
+If the component were mobile, it could also have latitude and longitude streams that record its location over time.

 A component is an abstract concept that represents physical "things" or non-physical "things".
 Examples of components: